ChemEng stuff followers

 1.1 A node

 This refers to a location in the pipe network where the fluid exits the network (and there can be several) or it may enter the network (of which several may exist too).
-In a node pipe sections of different loops can join as well.
-On the other hand a bent or change in direction of a pipe section is not a node.
-A node implies brnaching the pipe.
+In a node, pipe sections from different loops can also join.
+On the other hand, a bend or change in direction of a pipe section is not a node.
+A node implies branching the pipe.

 Since a pipe network may have several nodes, these are also labeled or numbered in a convenient way to ease calculations.